 In any organization, there should certainly be a balance between the effort expended to pursue new business prospects versus nurturing previously identified and qualified leads.
 If your pipeline is slim, your sales team will probably need to ramp up the focus on new sales activity, at least for a while, until the pipeline gets more robust.

 Similarly, if you are behind quota pace, and your pipeline doesn’t show you will be able to catch up, you’ll need to augment the pipeline with more new business activity.
 A more attractive scenario arises when your team is ahead of quota pace and you have a robust pipeline.
 In that situation, your team can focus more on advancing or closing deals.

 Finding the balance between new business activity and advancing/closing deals ultimately depends on what is currently in your pipeline, at what stage, and the probability-of-closure timeline.

 Focusing on new business sales activity while ignoring quality prospects in your current pipeline is shortsighted.
 If your company has a healthy pipeline, closing deals within the pipeline will likely be far easier than starting from scratch and hoping unqualified leads quickly become customers.
 Balance is important, of course, but sales success is usually easier if you first consider the value of your pipeline before committing to a long-term strategy that ignores your current status.

-At Sales Xceleration, our roster of North American sales management consulting Advisors help clients create balance between nurturing a healthy pipeline and new sales activity.
+At Sales Xceleration, our roster of international sales management consulting Advisors help clients create balance between nurturing a healthy pipeline and new sales activity.
 To connect with an Advisor in your area, click here, or contact us today at 844.874.7253.

 Want to learn more about sales consulting and sales strategy?
 Read about various sales topics in our sales consulting blog.